-CBSE Class 12 Chemistry: You should have the right study materials to prepare for CBSE 12th Chemistry Exam.
+CBSE Class 12 Chemistry: You should have the right study materials to prepare for CBSE Chemistry Class 12 Exam.
 Otherwise, you will lose your chance to score a better mark in the CBSE board exam.

 Don’t worry!
 In this article, we are covering everything related to CBSE Class 12 Chemistry Exam.
-Here you will get brief information on, Class 12
+Here you will get brief information on, CBSE Class 12 Chemistry board:

 - Basic Introduction,